 No one factor is determinative and the overall circumstances of the relationship will be considered when the Court is tasked with making a decision about the existence of a de facto relationship.

 Can You Be Married And In A De Facto Relationship At The Same Time?

 The Family Law Act expressly sets out that a person can be marriage to one person and simultaneously in a de facto relationship with another.

 Whilst establishing that two people are married is determined by a marriage certificate, establishing a de facto relationship existed may prove more difficult, especially if the married spouse is unaware of the existence of the purposed de facto spouse.

-If the de facto relationship is not conceded and the Court may be required to determine whether or not there existed a de facto relationship, whilst one party is married, the above indicors of a de facto relationship will be considered.
+If the de facto relationship is not conceded and the court may be required to determine whether or not there existed a de facto relationship, whilst one party is married, the above indicators of a de facto relationship will be considered.
 Issues such as a common residence, use and acquisition of property and the public aspects of the relationship may prove as barriers to a finding that the de facto relationship exists